HopFr0g/node-login-system/README.md

 # HopFr0g's login system template

-A login system built with Node.js (using the Express.js, Passport.js, Bcrypt, Better-sqlite3, cookie-parser and EJS packages) to use as a template in your web project. **Go to this link to test the system!** https://hopfr0g-login-system.glitch.me/signin
+A login system built with Node.js (using Express.js, Passport.js, Bcrypt, Better-sqlite3, cookie-parser and EJS packages) to use as a template in your web project. **Go to this link to test the system!** https://hopfr0g-login-system.glitch.me/signin

 ## Data stored in the system: